 Sharp never interviewed Sam Bennett again but Sam was his own man and began to collaborate with Mary Neal and the new Esperance Guild in public events in 1910.
 She had already interviewed Bennett in the summer of 1909 (no notes extant) and she published the ‘Maid of the Mill’ linked-hanky dance in her Esperance Morris Book’ Part 1, which came out in March 1910.
 Neal pointedly used Frank Kidson’s tune for the dance rather than using Sharp’s collected version.
-In May 1910 Sam Bennett (with his hobby horse) appeared at a major Esperance event in London.
+In May 1910 Sam Bennett appeared at a major Esperance event in London.
 Such developments irritated Sharp, so that when he eventually published the Ilmington dances in the revised (2nd ed) of the Morris Book Pt1 in 1912, he did not even acknowledge Sam’s help at all.
 Sam was subsequently interviewed by Clive Carey, the new musical director of the Esperance Guild in November 1910 and again in June 1912.
 Four more Ilmington dances appeared in Esperance Morris Book Pt2 in 1912.

-The conclusion is that Sharp actually missed out on a lively morris tradition that did have good roots in history (much like Headington, which he did espouse).
+The conclusion is that Sharp actually missed out on a lively morris tradition that did have good roots in history (not dissimilar from Headington, which he did espouse).
 Fortunately Lionel Bacon’s ‘Handbook of Morris Dancing’ (Morris Ring 1974 pp207-224) manages to stream the ‘old’ and the ‘new’ Ilmington material, adding subsequent researches so as to produce a coherent whole.

 Sam Bennett continued to teach the Ilmington dances in his native village and despite some lapses and interruptions in the 20th century, the current Ilmington morris side has a good repertoire of tunes and dances to perform.
 Sam Bennett died on 13/2/1951, aged 85, leaving £4,188 in his will.

 Thanks are due to researchers -